AmanPriyanshu/Discussing_Learning/README.md

 * [Visualise Categorical Learning](https://github.com/AmanPriyanshu/Discussing_Learning/blob/master/Categorical_loss_visualiser.ipynb)

-Created a custom callback which can help visualise categorical traning for Sequential Neural Networks (Tensorflow)
+Created a custom callback which can help visualise categorical traning for Sequential Neural Networks (Tensorflow).
+Built to tackle any number of features, just make sure it is categorical and the rest will be handled.
+You can set at after how many epochs the images are displayed and you can save these generated images as well.

 ![Results](https://github.com/AmanPriyanshu/Discussing_Learning/blob/master/images/training_classifier/categorical_training.gif)